 Located on the North Island of New Zealand, Wellington is the capital of NZ and is positioned on the picturesque foreshore of Wellington Harbour.
 Known as the ‘Windy City’, Wellington is surrounded by scenic mountain ranges and is famous for some of New Zealand’s most iconic scenery, cultural activities and national arts.

 Wellington attractions boast all the excitement of a large city including modern shopping and dining as well as entertainment and nightlife.
-However there’s much more to Wellington than its CBD, with some excellent cultural, natural and adventure things to do just outside the city including a seal colony and fly by wire.
+However there’s much more to Wellington than its CBD, with some excellent cultural, natural and adventure attractions just outside the city including a seal colony and fly by wire.
 The heritage attractions of Wairarapa are also the perfect complement to the region’s vineyards and wine tasting trails.

-Shop til you drop at the boutiques of Manners Mall, Lambton Quay and Willis Street.
+Explore the picturesque Wellington Harbour and marvel at the lush green mountains that surround this stunning region.
+Stroll the vibrant city streets and shop til you drop at the boutiques of Manners Mall, Lambton Quay and Willis Street.
 Soak up some culture with an evening at the National Opera, Royal New Zealand Ballet or the New Zealand Symphony Orchestra.

 Visit the historical city buildings and hang out in Molesworth Street’s Backbencher Pub and Café.
 Visit one of the world’s best museums, Te Papa, open daily with free entry (charges apply for virtual reality and motion simulator rides).

 If you’re feeling brave, you can take on the Fly By Wire at 200km per hour a tethered plane at Paekakariki (Kapiti Coast).
 Visit the most accessible seal colony on the North Island at Cape Palliser or take a harbour discovery tour.